 Bowel Problems: How the Bowel Works

-The anal sphincter at the end of the rectum keeps the back passage closed and prevents the faeces from leaking out.
-When the rectum is full, nerve endings in the rectum send signals to your brain to tell you that you need to pass a bowel motion.
-When you go to the toilet, the rectum squeezes the motion out through the anus.
+At the very end of the rectum is the anal sphincter, a ring of muscle that keeps the back passage closed and prevents leaks.
+When the rectum is full, tiny nerve endings send signals to your brain, letting you know it’s time to go to the toilet.
+The muscles of the rectum then work to push the bowel motion out through the anus.

 Comments